3. Travel and logistical arrangements for emergency staff

 - obtain permission to drive a vehicle in the country.

-- Coordinate with HR for new staff to commence induction, and be provided with necessary briefings and equipment once they arrive at the office for duty (see Chapter 21 Human resources, and section 3.3).
+- Coordinate with HR for new staff to commence induction, and be provided with necessary briefings and equipment once they arrive at the office for duty (see the chapter on Human resources, and section 3.3).

 Emergencies often result in large numbers of new staff.
 It is the responsibility of the Administration unit to coordinate the allocation of office space and equipment for incoming staff.
 This should be coordinated with the IT Officer.
 Each incoming emergency staff member (both international and national) should be allocated: